 Once the furniture was painted we could start the more conventional task of painting the ceiling and the walls.

 Redecorating the sitting room was very straightforward – no hidden “surprises” or difficulties.
 Most surfaces were still protected from paint spraying the units.
 We just needed to prepare the walls and repair the skirting boards.
-When all cracks were filled and stains covered with a stain block, we did a lot of cutting in.
+When all cracks were filled with wall filler and stains covered with a stain block, we did a lot of cutting in.

 The property is old and the walls and ceilings are gorgeously uneven.
 We had to trade in the straightness of some lines for the benefit of the house’s character in certain areas.
 The result was brilliant.
 Even though the photos would not show tiny details, we were very pleased with our work.